ChristopherRoberts-M/ChristopherRoberts-M.github.io/_posts/2017-01-05-just-started-writing.markdown

 ---

 What you are reading is my way of throwing my arms up in frustration and shouting
-> “Fine!
-Nothing else has worked; I’ll just start writing until something happens!”
+> Fine!
+Nothing else has worked; I’ll just start writing until something happens!

 I tried turning my interests and abilities into a gainful living through education and applying for work.
 Writing this feels like creating and firing a flare instead of improving the ship I’m on.